 As previously disclosed in the Company's periodic reports filed with the SEC, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000 arising out of a marketing and consulting agreement.
 The Company filed its answer, affirmative defenses and counterclaims on May 16, 2022.
 By order of the arbitrator dated November 1, 2022, Core IR received permission to amend its Statement of Claim to increase its request for damages to \$257,546.
 The Company received the final decision of the Arbitrator on October 16, 2023, awarding Core IR \$461,856 including unpaid compensation, indemnification for legal fees and costs, prevailing party legal fees and interest (the "Award").
-Core IR has since obtained a judgement in the amount of approximately \$502,000 (including interest) ("Judgement") which is included in accounts payable and accrued liabilities on the Company's unaudited condensed consolidated balance sheets at June 30, 2024 and December 31, 2023.
+Core IR has since obtained a judgement in the amount of approximately \$502,000 (including interest) ("Judgement") which is included in accounts payable and accrued liabilities on the Company's unaudited condensed consolidated balance sheet at December 31, 2023.
 The Company and Core IR entered into a settlement agreement dated July 12, 2024 under which the Company agreed to issue Core IR shares of its common stock with a value of \$502,000 (determined based on sales proceeds realized by Core IR), in full and complete satisfaction of the Judgement.
-The settlement agreement is filed as exhibit 10.5 to this annual report on Form 10-K.
+On July, 18, 2024, the Company issued the first tranche of common stock under this agreement valued at \$218,094.
+The remaining balance of \$283,906 owed under the settlement agreement is included accounts payable and accrued liabilities in the Company's unaudited condensed consolidated balance sheet at September 30, 2024.